Your Goal: Joy & tranquility with sustained attention.

 When I talk of joy, I am not referring to the excited joy of a child at Christmas, but rather the happiness and contentment of a mind that has let go of concerns with experiencing the world.

 Joy is experienced as a growing smile of happiness within the mind, awareness becomes clear, energetic yet calm.
-It contains the pleasure of putting down a heavy burden, of being on a holiday, of relief, of not having to do this anymore.
+It contains the enjoyment and pleasant feleing of putting down a heavy burden, of being on a holiday, of relief, of not having to do this anymore.

 Question: During some sessions, my mind is heavily distracted and my ability to rest attention at the nose is severely diminished.
 In these circumstances, would it be ok to revert back to the previous GOSS process (ie. where you observe the autonomous nature of mind, rather than the enlightenment factors)?

-Stephen: When samatha (calm, tranquility) is developed during mindfulness of breathing, based on the pleasure of letting go, the mind naturally cycles through three phases:
+Stephen: When samatha (calm, tranquility) is developed during mindfulness of breathing, based on enjoyment in letting go, the mind naturally cycles through three phases:

 This is a natural cycle that you will experience if you are letting go: